 When some spammers leave comments, they try to fool you by filling in the username and email address of a registered user on your website.
 They do this hoping that you recognize the other person’s name or Gravatar and approve their comment.

-The easiest way to prevent imposters from commenting in WordPress is to install and activate the Impostercide plugin.
-For more details, see our step by step guide on how to install a WordPress plugin.
+The easiest way to prevent imposters from commenting on WordPress is to install and activate the Akismet plugin.
+For more details, see our step-by-step guide on how to install a WordPress plugin.

-Once the plugin has been installed, it will prevent all unauthenticated users from leaving a comment with a registered user’s email address or username.
-Instead, they will be shown an error message.
+The plugin will prevent all unauthenticated users from leaving a comment with a registered user’s email address or username.

 The website URL field in the comment form attracts those who wish to use backlinks to boost their search engine rankings on specific keywords.
 Their goal in leaving a comment is just to get the backlink, not to add any real value to the discussion.